Planning to create your own garden hot tub retreat? Then start your grand design process with these ‘in-spa-rational’ project ideas.

 The Latest Garden Hot Tub Installation Inspiration

-Here WhatSpa? provides you with ‘in-spa-ration’ with these hot tub installations before you break turf.
+Here WhatSpa? provides you with ‘in-spa-ration’ with these inspirational garden hot tubs:

 Combining a soak and socialising area all in one this above ground installation by Chiswell Leisure illustrates how hot tubs can be located within close proximity to a home and the ideal choice of exterior cabinet colour can help it to blend in perfectly with the surroundings.
 The standalone parasol provides flexible sun protection, while the rattan furniture is a great choice for socialising as there are no dangers of it being damaged by excessive splashing!